rehmanbt/leaflet-challenge/README.md

 Data markers with unique colors based on magnitude of the earthquake by size and depth appeared in required colors.
 Marker information pop-up on click providing details regarding location, depth and magnitude.
 Legend added to map as per the requirement in javascript code.
+Picture named 'Output image' saved as the result of final results appearing on the page.